 Combine all of the ingredients in a crockpot or slow cooker, and give it a quick stir just to combine well.

 Cover and cook on medium-low for 6 to 8 hours.

-Taste, and add more salt and pepper, to taste and adjust the other seasonings to taste as well.
-I almost always recommend using sea salt or kosher salt and fresh ground black pepper when cooking, as it will bring out the best flavors in your food.
+Add more salt and pepper, to taste and adjust the other seasonings to taste as well.
+Sea salt or kosher salt and fresh ground black pepper will bring out the best flavors in your food.

 - Serve your crockpot barley chili with fresh, crusty bread or over plain white or brown steamed rice or your other favorite whole grain, such as quinoa.

 - Cooking with a Crock-pot or slow cooker can be really easy and convenient, but it's important to follow certain safety precautions.
 For starters, always begin with a clean space and make sure your counter is free of any debris.
 Pay attention to the temperature on your slow cooker: If you're home and able, start on high for the first hour, then switch to low for the rest of the cooking time, especially if you're cooking with perishable food items that could collect bacteria.
 Make sure the slow cooker is filled no more than two-thirds of the way, and avoid the temptation to open the lid (which releases heat) until you're done!